 Conclusion:

-You might sometimes see that your MacBook is booting up but the operating system refuses to load, the main reason behind this could be due to a corrupt or damaged MacBook Hard drive, which can be repaired by running first aid from recovery mode.
-If not, then make use of the Remo Recover (Mac), which is trustworthy software to recover files from unbootable Mac and formatted or corrupted Mac drives.
+You might sometimes see that your MacBook is booting up, but the operating system refuses to load; the main reason behind this could be due to a corrupt or damaged MacBook Hard drive, which can be repaired by running First Aid from recovery mode.
+If not, then make use of Remo Recover (Mac), which is trustworthy software to recover files from unbootable Mac and formatted or corrupted Mac drives.